ShatakshiRanjan/JIOWebDesign/README.md

 ---

 This README provides detailed instructions on how to set up and run the Flask application for JIOWebDesign using markdown syntax.
-Adjust the placeholders (`<repository-url>` and `your_mysql_password`) with actual values as needed.